yutveg/agile-notes/README.md

 Inspect and adapt the interactions, processes, tooling, quality to reflect on what could have been done better.

+Select specific executable actions that will improve our process next sprint (if possible).

 # Elevator Pitch for scrum
 - Scrum is a framework that allows a team to learn and adapt their process overtime in order to better solve complex problems in a fast, iterative way to produce a better result sooner.